thomasgwatson/twicefire/src/content/peak.md

 ![break](img/icon.jpg)

-I hope this review has given you a fair and accurate understanding of what Peak has to offer and perhaps, a little fire under you to reengage with your masteries with some deliberate practice.
+I hope this review has given you a fair and accurate understanding of what Peak has to offer and perhaps, a little fire under you to re-engage with your masteries with some deliberate practice.

 ---